Elevation: 7,971 ft

 This peak is not in the book.
 Updated September 2018

-Peak 7971 is the highest point in Gem County.
+This peak is the highest point in Gem County.
 It is located in the northeast corner of the county and five miles north of Snowbank Mountain.
 Two routes are set out below.
 A third possibility is to hike the peak from the north via the road system north of the peak.
 I have no reports on this third approach.

-West Mountain Crest Route, Class 2
+West Mountains Crest Route, Class 2

 The Forest Service maps show a trail designated as FST-133 traversing the crest from Snowbank Mountain north for roughly 11.0 miles.
 There is good news and bad news relating to this trail.